Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 2. Ashtanga (Power Yoga)

-Ashtanga is a great rigorous sweaty workout for anyone looking to burn calories and lose weight.
-However, it is important to push yourself a little farther every time in order to avoid stalling your fitness goals.
-The body naturally acclimates to doing the same workouts over and over, therefore the predictability of Ashtanga could actually lead to less calories burned as your muscles become accustomed to the poses.
+Ashtanga is a great, rigorous, sweaty workout for anyone looking to burn calories and lose weight.
+However, it is important to push yourself a little farther every time to avoid stalling your fitness goals.
+The body naturally acclimates to doing the same workouts over and over, therefore the predictability of Ashtanga could lead to fewer calories burned as your muscles become accustomed to the poses.

 3. Bikram & Hot Yoga Variations